AherRahul/portfolio-v1/content/articles/14-behavioral-interviews/behavioral-interviews-13-1.md

 ---
-title: "Receiving critical feedback"
+title: "Receiving Critical Feedback"
-description: "Receiving critical feedback - Behavioral Interview Module 13"
+description: "How to receive, process, and act upon professional feedback in a way that shows growth and technical maturity.
+Master the 'Listen and Learn' approach."
 datePublished: 2026-03-05
 dateModified: 2026-03-05
 topics: